 Except for my Stargazer Asian Lilies that at least make the front garden a perfumed delight.
 (That’s my neighbour’s Magnolia and another drippy city tree in the background.)

-So this is going to be a very tiny garden tour showing off the back garden as that’s the best in August/September.
+So this is going to be a very tiny garden tour showing off the back garden (22 x 33 feet) as that’s the best in August/September.
 Originally it was supposed to be an English garden in subtle pinks and blues but then Al kept buying all these bright tropicals so I ended up turning it into a tropical jungle.

-Looking east at the Red Trumpet Flower vine.
+Looking east at the Red Trumpet Flower vine and striped grasses.

 Looking west at the Leycesteria (bamboo-like plant with hanging burgundy flower bracts) and Zebra Grass (tall and striped) in the foreground and the Purple Smoke Tree in the back.
 The rest is raspberries that have totally overgrown the non-tropical looking azalea which is there for spring colour.

 A pot with two different Pineapple Lilies – the smaller burgundy-flowered lily with green leaves, and the much larger cream-flowered one with purply- green leaves.
 The day I went to take their photos they both flopped over so I had to stake them.
 If you have a cool dry place such as an unheated garage these plants overwinter amazingly well.